claimvantage/sfdx-jenkins-shared-library/README.md

 ```
 Edit the Help and Package details to reflect the specific project.

-To build a package that has no help and does not depend on other packages and has a default named `project-scratch-def.json`, the `Jenkinsfile` simplifies to this:
+To build a package that has no help and does not depend on other packages and has a single default named `project-scratch-def.json`, the `Jenkinsfile` simplifies to this:
 ```
 #!groovy
 @Library('sfdx-jenkins-shared-library')_